onkar-koli/bookstore/README.md

 This application is for management of bookstore, specialised in backend implementing REST APIs in java springboot.

 Technologies Used

 Java Spring Boot for the backend.

 Spring Data JPA for database interaction.

 MySQL database for data storage.

 RESTful API endpoints for communication with db.

-Maven for dependency management. junit and Mockito for unit testing.
+Maven for dependency management.

+junit and Mockito for unit testing

 Added jacoco aggrigator with more that 80% total and 100% branch coverage.